openhwgroup/cva6/docs/04_cv32a65x_design/source/parameters_cv32a65x.rst

      - 32

    * - DmBaseAddress
-     - Base address of the debug module.
+     - Base address of the debug module
      - 64'h0

    * - TvalEn